openelections/docs/nittygritty.md

 #### A Note on Primaries

 Most primary elections are closed, meaning that voters can only vote in partisan primaries for the party with which they’re registered.
-A number of states, however, have open or blanket primaries (see [Wikipedia for a good write-up on the differences).][18]
+A number of states, however, have open, semi-open, semi-closed, or blanket primaries (see [Wikipedia for a good write-up on the differences).][18]

 While the type of primary is rarely indicated in results data, this information is valuable to OpenElections because it will help us validate results down the road.
 Some states change primary types over time, such as California, which switched to an open primary system in 2012.
 In order to verify primary type over time, volunteers should check with state election officials to get a sense of the primary system’s history.
 This is a great question to ask during the [initial data interview][19] with state officials.